tihsu99/analysis_tool/README.md

     takes at least 2 arguments (1 given)
 ```

-You should tune the name of histogram you want to rebin to be consistent with the histograms names in input file.
+You should tune the name of histogram you want to "get" and "rebin", instead of "naming", to be consistent with the histograms names in input file.
 For this case, ttZtoQQ->ttZToQQ in line 142 for year2016postapv.

 ### For runlimits.py